kahypar/mt-kahypar/README.md

 ### Partitioning Configurations

 Mt-KaHyPar provides several partitioning configurations with different time-quality trade-offs.
 The configurations are stored in `ini` files located in the `config` folder.
-However, we recomment to use the `--preset-type` command line parameter to run Mt-KaHyPar with a specific partitioning configuration:
+However, we recommend using the `--preset-type` command line parameter to run Mt-KaHyPar with a specific partitioning configuration:

     --preset-type=<large_k/deterministic/default/quality/highest_quality>